-1. Fish Passage Information.
 The locations of fish passage facilities at McNary Lock and Dam are shown in Figure MCN-1.
 Dates of project operations for fish purposes and special operations are listed in Table MCN-1.

-- 1.1.1.
-Facilities Description.
 The juvenile facilities at McNary Dam consist of extended-length submersible bar screens with flow vanes, vertical barrier screens, gatewell orifices, a concrete collection channel with emergency bypass outlets, primary and secondary dewatering structures, a pipeline/corrugated metal flume for transporting juvenile fish to the transportation facilities or bypassing them back to the river, and a full-flow PIT tag detection system.
-Juvenile transportation facilities at McNary include: a separator to sort juvenile fish by size and to separate them from adult fish; a flume system for distributing fish among the raceways; covered raceways for holding fish; sampling facilities; an office and sampling building with fish marking facilities; barge and truck loading facilities; and PIT tag detection and deflection systems. - 1.1.2.
-Juvenile Migration Timing.
+Juvenile transportation facilities at McNary include: a separator to sort juvenile fish by size and to separate them from adult fish; a flume system for distributing fish among the raceways; covered raceways for holding fish; sampling facilities; an office and sampling building with fish marking facilities; barge and truck loading facilities; and PIT tag detection and deflection systems.

 Juvenile migration timing at McNary Dam is indicated in Table MCN-2.
 The dates in the table are based on juvenile fish collection numbers and do not reflect FGE or spill passage.
+Salmon, steelhead, bull trout, lamprey, and other species are routinely counted.
 Maintenance of juvenile fish passage facilities that may impact juvenile fish passage or facility operations should be conducted during the winter maintenance season.

-1.2.1.
-Facilities Description.
 The adult fish passage facilities at McNary consist of separate north and south shore facilities.
-The north shore facilities are made up of a fish ladder with counting station, submerged orifice PIT tag antennas in the ladder (antennas at the counting station will be installed in early 2006), a small collection system, and a gravity-flow auxiliary water supply system.
-The gravity-flow auxiliary water supply system has a turbine unit installed on it, operated by North Wasco County PUD.
-The gravity-flow auxiliary water supply system takes water from the forebay through two conduits, passes the water through a turbine unit or through a bypass/energy dissipater when the turbine unit is not in operation, and distributes the water through a diffuser system at the bottom of the ladder and in the transportation channel.
-The north shore
+The north shore facilities are made up of a fish ladder with counting station, submerged orifice PIT tag antennas in the ladder (antennas at the counting station will be installed in early 2006), a small collection system, and a gravity-flow auxiliary water supply